speedscale/docs/docs/guides/replay/kube.md

 ## Starting a Replay <a href="#running-an-isolation-test" id="running-an-isolation-test"></a>

-Start a replay by applying a `TrafficReplay` in the cluster with `kubectl`.
+Start a simple replay by applying a `TrafficReplay` in the cluster with `kubectl`, or check out our [CI/CD docs](../cicd.md) for more detailed instructions on scripting the replay process.

 ```bash
 $ cat replay.yaml